vantuz-subhuman/vshell/vargparser/README.md

 - The order of the arguments does not matter
 - You may specify whether argument may be shortened or not
 - You may specify whether argument takes a value
+- You may specify whether argument is required
 - Parsed arguments are automatically stored into variables

 ## Pattern